Sweden key partner for U.S. spying on Russia - TV

-STOCKHOLM Sweden has been a key partner for the United States in spying on Russia, Swedish television reported on Thursday, citing leaked documents from the U.S. National Security Agency (NSA).
+STOCKHOLM Sweden has been a key partner for the United States in spying on Russia and its leadership, Swedish television said on Thursday, citing leaked documents from the U.S. National Security Agency (NSA).

-Swedish television said it had obtained the documents from Glenn Greenwald, the journalist who brought NSA contractor Edward Snowden's leaks about mass surveillance by the agency to world attention.

-Greenwald tweeted on Thursday that the close relationship between the United States and Sweden could not be "overstated" and that this was the first of many revelations to come.

-Earlier this year, Snowden leaked details of a global spying programme by the NSA, stirring international criticism.
+Earlier this year, former U.S. National Security Agency contractor Edward Snowden passed to media details of a global spying programme by the NSA, stirring international criticism.
 The U.S. has said much of the information was a result of cooperation with other intelligence services.

-Swedish television cited a document dated April 18 saying Sweden's National Defence Radio Establishment (FRA), which conducts electronic communications surveillance, had helped in providing the United States with information on Russia.
+Swedish television cited a document dated Apr.
+18 this year saying Sweden's National Defence Radio Establishment (FRA), which conducts electronic communications surveillance, had helped in providing the United States with information on Russia.

 "The FRA provided NSA ... a unique collection on high-priority Russian targets, such as leadership, internal politics," it quoted the document saying.